John Mowbray of Barnbougle: Career

 John Mowbray's lands included Barnbougle Castle close to Cramond Island near Edinburgh.
 The surname is also written as "Moubray".
 French sources calls him the Sieur Bouquel and the Baron de Barnestrudgal.

 Mowbray claimed a right to capture Portuguese ships according to old "Letters of Marque" granted to the Barton family and Andrew Barton.
 The rights were suppressed by the Parliament of Scotland in 1563.
 He was with Mary, Queen of Scots in France in 1556.

 He was one of the jurors who acquitted the Earl of Bothwell of the murder of Lord Darnley.
 In March 1567, Mary entrusted her son, the future James VI and I, to the keeping of the Earl of Mar at Stirling Castle.
-Barnbougle was one of the witnesses to her written directions received at the gate of the castle on 20 March.
+Mowbray was one of the witnesses to her written directions received at the gate of the castle on 20 March.
+On 11 June 1567, Mary and the Earl of Bothwell were besieged at Borthwick Castle.
+Mary's remaining supporters on the Privy Council sent Mowbray to Borthwick to challenge the Conferederate Lords.

 After the "lang siege" of Edinburgh Castle, at the end of the Marian Civil War in August 1573, Mowbray presented a paper to Regent Morton with offers to save the life of his brother-in-law, William Kirkcaldy of Grange, including £20,000 worth of the jewels of Mary, Queen of Scots, remaining in her supporter's hands.